-The degree is assessed by a range of methods, including coursework, exams and a final-year dissertation.
-You must pass your first year in order to progress to the second year (pass mark: 40%).
-The second year counts towards 40% of your final degree average and the third year counts towards the remaining 60%.
+- You must pass your first year to progress to the second year with a pass mark of 40%. - The second year counts towards 40% of your final degree average. - The third year counts towards the remaining 60%.

 Year one

 The first year is designed to give you a solid basis for the study of Art History by introducing you to broad content and key skills.